charlie0129/smc_fan_util/README.md

 - Custom or SMC-defined fan curve.
 - Manually control fan speeds.

 You can use this tool with [my-hammerspoon-config](https://github.com/charlie0129/my-hammerspoon-config).
-A nice little GUI and a icon on your menu bar will be placed on your menu bar (see [here](https://github.com/charlie0129/my-hammerspoon-config/blob/master/README.md)).
+A nice little GUI and a icon will be placed on your menu bar (see [here](https://github.com/charlie0129/my-hammerspoon-config/blob/master/README.md)).

 ### Why I created this utility:
 As we all know, the recent 15-inch MacBook Pros do not have a auto-fan-stop feature.
 That is to say, when the computer is idle, the fans automatically stops, like the fans on the 13-inch MacBook Pros do.
 Due to the lack of auto-fan-stop feature, my 15-inch MacBook Pro is always taking in dust and debris even if the computer is idle, which results in the heatsink being blocked.
 If I just stop the fans completely(this feature is provided) and I forgot to turn it back on, the computer will overheat.
 I need the fans to stop if everything is under control and the computer is idle.
 And if any monitored component tmperature reaches a certain threshold, I need the fans to turn back on.
 So, a automation tool is needed and I created this tools.